 AUS hosts a Cisco regional networking academy in the College of Engineering.

 The academy trains students and professionals to design, build and maintain computer networks and prepares them for industry-standard certification.
-For more details, see the College of Engineering section of this catalog or visit www.aus.edu/engr/cisco/.
+For more details, see the College of Engineering section of this catalog or visit www.aus.edu/engr/cisco/ or e-mail ciscoacademy@aus.edu.